Public Health

 1 | These courses do not count toward the ten required courses. |

-In addition, students must complete one elective course in epidemiology of infectious diseases (approved by the student’s adviser and the DGS).
+In addition, students must complete two elective courses (approved by the student’s adviser).

 Suggested Electives for Both Specializations